axibase/atsd/administration/user-authorization.md

 ### All Entities Permissions

-In addition to specific Entity Group permissions, user groups can be granted a special `All Entities: Read` or `All Entities: Write` permission which allows reading or writing data to any entity, including entities that do not belong to any Entity Group.
+In addition to specific Entity Group permissions, user groups can be granted a special `All Entities: Read` or `All Entities: Write` permission which allows reading or writing data for any entity, including entities that do not belong to any Entity Group.
 Users inherit `All Entities` permissions from the
 User Groups to which they belong.

 ### Inserting Data for New Entities

-Since non-existent entities cannot be assigned to a group, the `All Entities: Write` permission is required to create entities either in the user interface or by inserting data via API.
+Since non-existent entities cannot be assigned to a group, the `All Entities: Write` permission is required to create entities either in the web interface or by inserting data via API.
 User with a `API_DATA_WRITE` role but without the `All Entities: Write` permission are able to insert data only for existing entities.

 ### Wildcard Requests

 Users without `All Entities: Read` permission are allowed to query Data API using wildcards as part of entity name as well as execute SQL queries without entity name conditions.
-However in both cases, the results are filtered based on the user's effective permissions, therefore different users may see different results for the same API request or SQL query depending on their entity permissions.
+However in both cases, the results are filtered based on the user's effective permissions, therefore different users can see different results for the same API request or SQL query depending on their entity permissions.

 ## Entity View Permissions